-SPIE is providing International Year of Light (IYL) Activity Grants to support SPIE Student Chapters in developing local community events and activities that highlight the critical role that light plays in our daily lives.
-The International Year of Light in 2015 is a unique opportunity to showcase photonics and its impact on our daily lives to world, and SPIE Student Chapters are encouraged to take advantage of this unique opportunity.
+SPIE is provided International Year of Light (IYL) Activity Grants to support SPIE Student Chapters that developed local community events and activities that highlighted the critical role that light plays in our daily lives.
+The International Year of Light was a unique opportunity to showcase photonics and its impact on our daily lives to world, and SPIE Student Chapters were encouraged to take advantage of this unique opportunity.

-SPIE announces the International Year of Light Activity Grant Winners
+SPIE International Year of Light Activity Grant Winners

 Cameroon Chapter (Cameroon) - for International Year of Light outreach events for the general public